Skip to main content

 SIGNALOID_CORE_ID="cor_b21e4de9927158c1a5b603c2affb8a09"

 Now that you have the ID of an Execution Core, you can use the API to run applications on it.
-In this example we will be trying to run the following simple c program on the Signaloid Cloud Compute Engine.
+In this example we will be trying to build the following simple c program on the Signaloid Cloud Compute Engine.

 #include <stdio.h>